2021 Audi A3 sedan debuts bold new look, mild-hybrid option

-After weeks of lusting over the forbidden fruit that is the next-generation Audi A3 Sportback, we finally get a peek at the variant that will eventually be coming to America.
-Meet the 2021 Audi A3 Sedan with its dramatically updated tech and muscular new design.
+After weeks of lusting over the forbidden fruit that is the next-generation Audi A3 Sportback, we're finally scoring a peek at the trunked variant that will eventually be coming to America.
+Meet the fourth-generation Audi A3 Sedan with its dramatically updated tech and muscular new design.

-The new sedan isn't that much larger than before.
+The new sedan isn't much larger than before.
 Stretching out to 128 inches, the new A3 is only about 1.6 inches longer than the current four-door and 5.9 inches longer than the updated Sportback that debuted last month.
-The 103.8-inch wheelbase is unchanged for this 2021 model year, however.
+The 103.8-inch wheelbase is unchanged, however.
 Elbow and shoulder room increase by less than an inch and trunk capacity remains unchanged at 15 cubic feet, with the rest of the dimensions sticking closely to the established script.

 Within its compact footprint, the new A3 boasts a much more aggressive design.
 A deep undercut into the sedan's flank emphasizes the continuous shoulder crease that runs from the headlamps all the way back to the tails, but also throws the meaty "quattro blister" fender bulges around the wheel arches and the sporty lower sills into sharp relief.
-Despite only being 0.8 inches wider than before, the new A3 Sedan looks like it's rocking a widebody kit.
-Just imagining how much meaner an RS3 variant would look is sending chills up my spine.
+Despite only being 0.8 inch wider than before, the new A3 Sedan looks like it's rocking a wide-body kit.
+Just imagining how much meaner an RS3 variant might look is sending chills up my spine.

 Updated tech